Meghan Markle Just Wore The Sweetest Hair Accessory In South Africa

 As with anything Markle does, this one comes with a pretty sweet backstory.
 While walking the streets of the colorful Bo-Kaap neighborhood in Cape Town for Heritage Day, Markle accepted a bouquet of flowers from a child who greeted her.
 Moments later, she chose to tuck one of the lilac blooms behind her left ear, and continued to wear it for the rest of the day, which included a celebratory meal at a home in the area.

-According to Los Angeles-based florist Eric Buterbaugh, the flower Markle chose is a lilac chrysanthemum.
+According to Los Angeles-based florist Eric Buterbaugh, the flower Markle chose is a lilac chrysanthemum, which are widely believed to represent optimism and joy.

 Markle has worn flowers in her hair before, most notably during her royal tour of Fiji, where she wore several yellow and white frangipani flowers, which are native to Fiji and have come to symbolize a lasting bond between a married couple.

-In this case, there appears to be no obvious hidden meaning to the flower type or Markle's decision to wear it.
-However, there's something to be said about a duchess like Markle feeling joyful and carefree enough to add a flower to her hair — all while honoring the warm welcome it represents.
+In this case, there appears to be no obvious hidden meaning to this particular flower type or Markle's decision to wear it.
+However, there's something to be said about a duchess like Markle feeling joyful and carefree enough to spontaneously add a flower to her hair — all while honoring the warm welcome it represents.

 Advertisement